We Ship Worldwide

 The most recognizable Louis Vuitton aesthetic, the LV monogram canvas, has been a classic for over 100 years.
 This material was revolutionary for its time because of the treatment process and the resulting unmatched durability.

 Do not confuse it for leather: while the monogram canvas is incredibly luxurious to the touch, it should not have any leather grains.
-Often, counterfeiters will use some kind of faux leather and print the monogram on that, as they cannot replicate LV’s treatment process.
+Often, counterfeiters will use some kind of faux leather and print the monogram on that, as they cannot replicate LV’s exclusive treatment process.

 Caution: If the material of Monogram Canvas feels like leather, it’s a fake.
 Monogram canvas is supposed to feel rigid and durable, not soft and supple.